cs1302uga/cs1302-ce02/README.md

 7. From your home directory (not 'exercise2'), what is the single command to run the 'Hello' java program?

 * **CHECKPOINT**
-8. Create a utility package under the cs1302 package.
-In it, create a Methods class that has a method to return the max of two integers.
+8. Create a 'utility' package under the 'cs1302' package at the same level as 'example'.
+In 'utility', create a 'Methods.java' file that    contains a single, static method which takes two integers as input and returns the max of the two.

-9. What is the command to compile the new Methods class?
+9. What is the command to compile 'Methods.java' and place the byte code in the 'bin' directory?
+Check out the bin directory when you've compiled both 'Hello.java' and 'Methods.java'.
+Notice the directory hierarchy that was automatically created.

-10. Now, call the max method from your Hello.java file (in a different package).
+10. Now, call the max method from within your 'Hello.java' file (in a different package).
 How would you call the method without importing the cs1302.utility package?

+11. Now, add the import statement and remove the fully qualified name from the code.

 * **CHECKPOINT**